speculatrix/tvh_radio/README.md

 * run it
 * on first run, you have to go through setup, so provide the settings
 * follow the onscreen instructions
+* if you need to redo the settings, run it again with the -s option to go into settings